-Buying vintage razors will 90% of the time involve a person to person sale.
+Buying vintage razors will 90% of the time involve a person-to-person sale.
 You won’t be buying from a big company like amazon that automates everything and is guaranteed to be trustworthy, so you have to be careful and make sure you don’t buy junk.
-I’ll give you some tips below that should help you know whether you are buying true quality, or true junk.
+I’ll give you some tips below that should help you know whether you are buying true quality or true junk.

 Don’t be put off though, there are some amazing deals out there.

-Vintage Straight Razors For Sale On eBay
+Vintage Straight Razors For Sale On Amazon

-The first place you are likely to look is eBay.
+The first place you are likely to look is Amazon.
 If you have a quick search for vintage straight razors there, you’ll find a large variety in prices.
 This is always the case on auction sites.
 Many people don’t know the real value of their goods.

-Don’t automatically assume that the more expensive razors are better quality, or that the cheaper ones might be more of a bargain.
+Don’t automatically assume that the more expensive razors are of better quality, or that the cheaper ones might be more of a bargain.
 It’s best to do the following: